 Mistake #3: The cookies were too big.
 I used an ice cream scoop which was about twice as big as I wanted them.
 They ended up melting together in the pan and forming one big cookie monster.
 Not a terrible thing, but not exactly cute little crinkle cookies.

 And yet, after all those mistakes, I still ate them. #NoCookieLeftBehind

 It’s normally used to make hot chocolate, but my Mom uses it to make various sauces like mole.
-Here are a few recipes that I’ve made using the Abuelita chocolate.
+Here are a few recipes that I’ve made using Mexican chocolate: